amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

    `-fdir <directory>` - runs landmark detection on all images (.jpg and .png) in a directory, if the directory contains .txt files (image_name.txt) with bounding box (`min_x min_y max_x max_y`), it will use those for initialisation

-   `-ofdir <directory>` directory where detected landmarks should be written
+   `-ofdir <directory>` directory where detected landmarks, gaze, and action units should be written

    `-oidir <directory>` directory where images with detected landmarks should be stored